 I am very excited to share this recipe!
 I have been making lasagna from scratch for many years.
-This lasagna is a recipe I came up with & started making this year because I decided to make healthier food choices to lose weight for my wedding.
-I am trying to stay away from simple carbs such as lasagna noodles & trying to eat more vegetables.
-So, I took out the noodles & replaced them with ZOODLES!
+This lasagna is a recipe I came up with and started making this year because I decided to make healthier food choices to lose weight for my wedding.
+I am trying to stay away from simple carbs such as lasagna noodles and trying to eat more vegetables.
+So, I took out the noodles and replaced them with ZOODLES!
 Zoodles, meaning thin zucchini slices that take over for the lasagna noodles!
-The vegetables included in this recipe are mushrooms, onions, bell peppers, carrots, grilled corn, yellow squash, & of course, zucchini!
-These vegetables go into the sauce which is simply canned San Marzano tomatoes & garlic.
+The vegetables included in this recipe are mushrooms, onions, bell peppers, carrots, grilled corn, yellow squash, and of course, zucchini!
+These vegetables go into the sauce which is simply canned San Marzano tomatoes and garlic.

 I love San Marzano tomatoes.
-They are more expensive to buy, but they make a huge difference because they are soooooo delicious since they are sweeter & less acidic.
-The San Marzano tomatoes are only available in the can because they are canned in Italy & shipped to the United States.
-San Marzano tomatoes are heirlooms that originate from the small town of San Marzano sul Sarno, near Naples, Italy.
+They are more expensive to buy, but they make a huge difference because they are soooooo delicious since they are sweeter and less acidic.
+The San Marzano tomatoes are only available in the can because they are canned in Italy and shipped to the United States.
+San Marzano tomatoes are heirlooms that originate from the small town of San Marzano Sul Sarno, near Naples, Italy.
 I love them because they are sweeter than other canned or fresh tomatoes so I don’t have to add sugar to the sauce to offset the acidity.